-There are currently five Conservation Areas within West Dunbartonshire:
+There are currently six Conservation Areas within West Dunbartonshire:

 - High Dalmuir in Clydebank

 - Kirktonhill and Knoxland in Dumbarton

 - Lusset Road and Mount Pleasant Drive in Old Kilpatrick.

+- Dumbarton Town Centre

-The Council has recently undertaken Conservation Area Appraisals for these areas and has proposed a number of extensions to the existing Conservation Areas to better reflect and protect their character and heritage.
+The Council has recently undertaken Conservation Area Appraisals for the first five of these areas and has made a number of extensions to the Conservation Areas to better reflect and protect their character and heritage.
 The Appraisals help to understand the character and important features of each Conservation Area and assist with their future management.
 As such, the Appraisal documents are material considerations in determining planning applications in these areas and are adopted as non-statutory guidance to this Plan.